junaid1460/v8-perf/compiler.md

   now the class definition is only executed once and all point prototypes match
 - the performance improvement resulting from this simple change is substantial, the exact speedup factor depends on the `usePoint` function
+- when class or prototype definition is collected it's hidden class (associated maps) are collected as well
+- need to re-learn hidden classes for short living objects including metadata and all feedback collected by inline caches
+- references to maps and JS objects from optimized code are considered weak to avoid memory leaks

 ##### Considerations